 Teachers administer diagnostic assessments throughout the year so that they can plan effective instruction targeted to the needs of their students.
 The choice of which assessment to administer runs along a continuum, driven by the goals of the teacher*.
 The figures below depict general recommendations for each course.
 If you would like more specific help deciding on the appropriate test to use for your needs, please contact us.

-Notes on field testing: Integrated Math 2 and 3 have completed field testing and are now available as published test.
-Common Core aligned Geometry and Algebra 2 are in their second year of field testing, are now available in paper booklets paper or online.
-Math 6 readiness test should be available in September.
+Notes on field testing: MDTP extensively field tests their materials to insure high quality results.
+Integrated Math 2 and 3 have completed field testing and are published tests.
+Common Core aligned Geometry and Algebra 2 are in their second year of field testing, are available in paper booklets paper or online.
+The Middle School Math field test is in it’s first year of field testing and is only available online.
 The high school placement pilot is available online.
-Finally, there is a supplemental HS Readiness field test with new questions also available.
+There is also a supplemental HS Readiness field test with new questions available.

 * Notes on test selection: Some teachers want a read on the background knowledge of students at the beginning of a course to help them plan their introduction of current course material; some want to measure progress made in deepening foundational knowledge and correcting misunderstandings mid-course; some want to measure readiness for the next course in the middle of a course; and some want to reflect on curricular strengths and weaknesses at the end of a course.
 For example, the Math 8 Readiness test, 8R40A15, is often given near the end of Math 7 or the beginning of Math 8.
 However, some Math 7 teachers administer the Math 8 test nearer the middle of their course while they have a chance to adjust their teaching goals and reorient student learning with time to spare before year end.
 And some Math 8 teachers, with a goal of towards bolstering foundational knowledge, will give the Math 8 readiness test up until the end of their course.